sthonnard/ssimparser/README.md

 # ssimparser
-A Tool For Parsing SSIM files.\
-This package parses Standard Schedules Information (type 2 and 3) into a Data Frame.
+A tool for parsing IATA SSIM Schedules (Chapter 7) into a Data Frame.